mnguye49/finalProject/SRS.md

   * **Preconditions:** The user must be on the website in order for customization of their cake.
   * **Postconditions:** After customizing their cake, the user will be able to see the final product and the final price.
 * **UC-4**
   * **Description:** The user wants to pick up their order.
-They can choose to pick up at the nearest shop and enter the state they live in.
+They can choose to pick it up at the nearest shop and enter the state they live in.
 The website searches for any nearby locations in that state and returns them to the page.
 The user chooses which shop they wanted and the order will be delivered.
   * **Actors:** Customer/User, Workers, and Website
   * **Preconditions:** The user must be on the website and fill out their order and payment info.
 The user then selects to pick up their order.
   * **Postconditions:** After selecting the location to pick up their order, the user will receive their order when they arrive.
 The workers at the location will receive the order and start making it for the customer.
 The customer will be notified that the order has be sent to the location of the shop.
 * **UC-5**
   * **Description:** The user wants to cancel their order.
-If it has been less than 24 hours since they placed their order, they will see an option to cancel it in yhe orders section of our site.
+If it has been less than 24 hours since they placed their order, they will see an option to cancel it in the orders section of our site.
 They can choose that option and confirm to cancel.
 Also, it will display a pop-up that asks why they chose to cancel their order.
 Then their order will be refunded and a confirmation will be emailed to them.
   * **Actors:** Customer/User, backend of the website
   * **Preconditions:** The user must have placed an order using a valid email or phone number and must have opted to cancel it before 24 hours
-  * **Poestconditions:** The users order should be refunded and an email confirmation must be emailed to them
+  * **Postconditions:** The users order should be refunded and an email confirmation must be emailed to them
 * **UC-6**
   * **Description:** If a user is not signed up for the rewards program, there will be a pop that allows them to enter their email to sign up for it and also provide a discount on their first order.
   * **Actors:** Customer/User, backend of the website